 Mercer has honored its commitment to maintain the heritage, identity and ideals of Tift College, most notably through the Tift College Scholars Program.

 The Tift Scholars Program honors a select group of young women at Mercer with scholarships and inclusion in one of the University's most distinguished scholastic organizations.
-A Tift College Scholar is known for her intellect, spirituality, commitment and dedication to her school, family, church and community.
+A Tift College Scholar is known for her intellect, leadership abilities, values, and commitment and dedication to the service of others.

 Tift Scholars participate in membership meetings and alumnae events, including an annual Open House and Tift College Alumnae Weekend.
 There are many benefits associated with being a Tift Scholar, but the greatest reward of all is becoming a part of an enduring legacy that began at Tift College more than 150 years ago and continues today at Mercer University.